higorfct/Predictive-Maintenance-Project/README.md

 - **`train.py`**
   - Loads the dataset `data/failure_dataset.csv`.
+  - Splits the data into train and test
   - Performs preprocessing (standardization with `StandardScaler`).
   - Trains a baseline `RandomForestRegressor` model.
   - Runs **hyperparameter tuning** with `GridSearchCV`.